-Assembly Defects: When the design or manufacturing of a vehicle is not defective, flaws might arise during assembly of the product.
+Assembly Defects: When the design or manufacturing of a vehicle is not defective, flaws might arise during the assembly of the product.
 Bicycles might be more likely to be in a crash because of faulty brake or chain assembly.
 When components or parts are not properly attached, fastened, or secured, products can malfunction and cause serious injury.
-Faulty assembly provides another basis for imposing liability when the improper assembly causes personal injury or wrongful death.
+The faulty assembly provides another basis for imposing liability when the improper assembly causes personal injury or wrongful death.

 Failure to Warn: Most products are reasonably safe when used in accordance with manufacturer directions.
 However, the instructions or warnings that accompany the product might be inadequate to protect consumers from injury.
 Improper labeling can constitute the basis for imposing liability.
 Product manufacturers are even expected to anticipate reasonably foreseeable misuse that might cause injury.
-A child’s toy with small parts that does not carry a warning to keep the product out of the reach of small children provides an example of this types of defect.
+A child’s toy with small parts that do not carry a warning to keep the product out of the reach of small children provides an example of this type of defect.

-Consumer Product Risks and Injuries
+Consumer Product Risks and Injuries in Boca Raton

 Consumers face a particular risk from consumer products imported from foreign countries that lack our safety standards and quality control measures crafted to ensure consumer products are free of hazards.
-U.S. companies increasingly are importing product from countries like China.
+U.S. companies increasingly are importing products from countries like China.
 These companies market the goods in a manner that deceives consumers into believing the goods were subjected to the rigorous standards applicable to consumer products manufactured in the U.S. During the last decade, goods manufactured in China have led to widespread recalls, bans, warnings, and scandals.